Aristide1o/CMU_SV_SE_Practicum_2013/benchmarking-tests/CDT_timeline_test_suite/README.md

 ##Benchmarking workflow
 To capture benchmarking data:

-1. Open the HTML file in a browser
+1. Open the HTML file in Google chrome
 2. Start the chrome developer tools (CDT) and go to the timeline tab
 3. Click the record circle
 4. Click the `Start test` button; wait until the message that the test is finished appears